Daniel-Nikpayuk/FNFTA/data analysis/README.md

 #### Limitations:

-Same as "chiefs-analysis".
+Same as "chief-analysis".

 #### Recommendation:

-Same as "chiefs-analysis".
+Same as "chief-analysis".

 ### accounting-analysis